Intro-To-Embedded-Systems-RU09342/lab-1-hello-world-johnsm66/Assignment/README.md

 ### Add ("+")
 - the sum of num1 and num2 is calculated and the value is returned.
 ### Subtarct ("-")
--the difference between num1 and num2 is calculated and the value is returned.
+- the difference between num1 and num2 is calculated and the value is returned.
 ### Multiply ("*")
 - num1 and num2 are multiplied together and the value is returned.
 ### Divide ("/")